AztlanEngineering/swatch-documentation/docs/guides.setters-getters.md

   </TabItem>
 </Tabs>

-Here, we are also using the CSS4 variables, altough in a more efficient way.
+Here, we are also using the CSS variables, altough in a more efficient way.

 **Concretely, we are doing the following**
-1. **Defining CSS4 variables at the [root level](https://developer.mozilla.org/en-US/docs/Web/CSS/:root)**
+1. **Defining CSS variables at the [root level](https://developer.mozilla.org/en-US/docs/Web/CSS/:root)**
-2. **Defining CSS helper classes that set a special variable called `current-color` to the previously defined CSS4 variables**
+2. **Defining CSS helper classes that set a special variable called `current-color` to the previously defined CSS variables**
 3. **Defining CSS classes that 'consume' the `current-color` variable and apply it to the element.**

 <ins>